renovatebot/renovate/website/docs/self-hosted-configuration.md

 ## autodiscover

 Be cautious when using this option - it will run Renovate over _every_ repository that the bot account has access to.
+To filter this list, use `autodiscoverFilter`.

+## autodiscoverFilter

+A [minimatch](https://www.npmjs.com/package/minimatch) glob-style pattern for filtering `autodiscover`ed repositories.
+Ex: `project/*`

 ## binarySource